How to Store Salt Long-Term & 7 Rational Reasons You Should

 There are many types of salt, but not all of them are ideal for long-term storage.
 Here are some of the best salts to stockpile for long-term storage:

-• Sea salt: Sea salt is unrefined and has high mineral content.
-It’s also less likely to clump than other types of salt.
-Can be stored indefinitely.
+• Sea salt: Sea salt is unrefined and has a high mineral content.
+It’s also less likely to clump than other types of salt and can be stored indefinitely.

-• Pink Himalayan salt: This salt is unrefined and has high mineral content.
-It’s also less likely to clump than other types of salt.
-Can be stored indefinitely.
+• Pink Himalayan salt: This salt is unrefined and has a high mineral content.
+It’s also less likely to clump than other types of salt and can be stored indefinitely.

 • Canning salt: Canning salt is pure sodium chloride with no additives.
 It’s perfect for pickling and canning because it doesn’t contain any impurities that can affect the taste or color of food.
-Can be stored indefinitely.
+It can be stored indefinitely.

 • Kosher salt: Kosher salt is pure sodium chloride with no additives.
 It’s used in koshering meat because it doesn’t contain any impurities that can affect the taste or color of food.
-Can be stored indefinitely.
+It can be stored indefinitely.

-• Iodized salt: Iodized salt is a type of table salt that has iodine added to it.
-This is important for people who live in areas where iodine is not naturally found in the water supply.
-According to Morton, iodized table salt has a 5-year shelf life due to potassium iodide which is part of its makeup.
+• Iodized salt: Iodized salt is a table salt with iodine added.
+This is important for people living where iodine is not naturally found in the water supply.
+According to Morton, iodized table salt has a 5-year shelf life due to potassium iodide, which is part of its makeup.

 More About Salt Storage